jtebert/document-everything/docs/projects/keyboard.md

 As I start to look at keycap designs and stabilization, I'm realizing that my 3u space bar/backspace might prove difficult: it's large enough that it should have some stabilizer, and 3u isn't a standard keycap size.
 A pain to make keycaps, and one more thing I need to buy and design for.
 The easiest solution while keeping the whole thing ortholinear: make the space bar(s) 2u and add more keys for thumbs!
 From my experience with 2u keys for thumbs on my ErgoDox, that's small enough not to need stabilizers.

+I also realized my first design had the bottom row of letters shifted over 1u to the left from what my current setup is, which would inevitably drive me up a wall.
+So now I'm switching to hoping that a 1u shift key doesn't drive me up a wall instead.

+Which brings us to the next layout, now with 87 keys (and made in Inkscape):

+![Layout 2]({{ "/assets/img/projects/keyboard/keycaps.png" }})

 For pointless funsies, I also thought it would be fun to make a function layer just for emojis.
 Why?
 How about *why not*?
 Now I can more easily write [Emojiscript](https://github.com/dan3944/emojiscript).

-Which brings us to the next layout, now with 87 keys (and made in Inkscape):

-![Layout 2]({{ "/assets/img/projects/keyboard/keycaps.png" }})

 ![Function layers]({{ "/assets/img/projects/keyboard/fn-layers.png" }})